Nabil-Y/portfolio-template/README.md

 - To change nav menu icon, replace `/public/static/icon.jpg` with another file with the same name or change the image source in `/components/UI/Pictures/ProfilePicture.tsx`
 - To change blog or project illustration, replace the files in `/public/static` or the sources in `/components/UI/Pictures/` just like nav menu icon

+**For projects and articles, use images with a width/height ratio of 2/1**

 ## Overview

 - `components/*` - Contains reusable components and page layouts.